notunk0wn23/NyxOS/README.md

 1. Fork the repository.
 2. Make your changes in a feature branch.
 3. Submit a pull request with detailed comments on your updates.

+## License
+NyxOS is released under the MIT License.
+Feel free to use, modify, and distribute this project with proper attribution.